hytechclub/py-201/DiscordBot/DiscordCodeAlong.md

 1. In the `#welcome` channel, click the beaker reaction on MEE6's message to give yourself the Bot Tester role
 1. Copy the "Client ID" from your Discord Application
 ![Discord Application Client ID](discord-app-settings-cropped.jpg)
-1. Invite your bot to the Sandbox server
+1. Invite your bot to the Sandbox server by opening your bot's invite link in a browser
 1. Use the following link format, but replace the `client_id` url parameter with your application's client id https://discord.com/oauth2/authorize?client_id=xxxxxx&scope=bot
+1. Follow the prompts in the dialog to add your bot
 ![Discord Bot Invite](discord-bot-add-to-server.jpg)

 ## Testing the Bot

-With the starter code from the Repl, your Bot Token in the `.env` file, and your Bot added to the Hy-Tech Club Bot Testing Sandbox, you should now be able to run your Repl and see your bot successfully log in!
+With the starter code from the Repl, your Bot Token in the `.env` file, and your bot added to the Hy-Tech Club Bot Testing Sandbox, you should now be able to run your Repl and see your bot successfully log in!
 Click the Run button at the top of the repl and you should see output similar to the following, except the username should match the username that you gave your bot.
 Additionally, in the list of users for the Hy-Tech Club Bot Testing Sandbox, your bot should appear as online.

 ```text
 Logged in as: HyTechClub Robot#9248